Valentine McMaster: Life

 McMaster was born in Tiruchirappalli in India and later graduated from the University of Edinburgh Medical School with an MD.

 He entered the army as an assistant surgeon in March 1855 and joined the 78th Highlanders, serving in the Persian War in 1857, before returning with the regiment to India at the beginning of the Indian Mutiny.
 Here, the 78th joined General Havelock’s column that advanced to relieve the siege of Lucknow.

 VC action

 McMaster was a 23 years old assistant surgeon in the 78th (Highlanders) Regiment of Foot (later The Seaforth Highlanders) during the Indian Mutiny when the following deed took place on 25 September 1857, at the first relief of Lucknow for which he was awarded the VC:

-McMaster was presented with the his cross by Lieutenant General Henry Somerset in Bombay later that year.
+McMaster was presented with his cross by Lieutenant General Henry Somerset in Bombay later that year.
 McMaster was awarded one of the eight VCs to the 78th Regiment for the Indian Mutiny.
 None of the awards to the 78th Regiment and no awards to Medical Officers during the Indian Mutiny were recommended under the ballot method provided in Clause 13 of the Victoria Cross Warrant.